Patilx97/CICD-Jenkins-End-to-End-Deployment/README.md

 - An AWS account
 - Jenkins installed on a build server
 - Docker installed on both the build and deployment servers
-- AWS CLI configured on the build server
+- AWS CLI configured on the build & Deployment server

 ## 1. Set Up EC2 and RDS